Najma-Shakirah/Najma-Shakirah/README.md

 - 👋 Hi, I’m Najma Shakirah binti Shahrulzaman
 - 👀 I’m mainly interested in web and app development, but also looking into data engineering/science/analysis.
-- ~ I love art with all my heart
+- :love_letter: I love art with all my heart
 - 🌱 I’m currently studying Computer Science(Data Engineering) at Universiti Teknologi Malaysia
 - 📫 You can reach out to me through my email: najmashakirah39@gmail.com